kkoomen/pair/README.md

 Next, run `cp .env.example .env` and get yourself the following API keys:
 - (paid) [OpenAI API key](https://platform.openai.com/settings/organization/api-keys) to use GPT-4.1 as a judge model.
 - (paid) [TogetherAI API key](https://api.together.ai/settings/api-keys) to use Mixtral-8x7B-Instruct as the attack LLM.

-- (free) [Hugging Face API key](https://huggingface.co/settings/tokens) to use the LLaMA-2-7B and Vicuna-13B as target models.
+To use the LLaMA-2-7B and Vicuna-13B as target models, the `transformers` package is used and the models are loaded locally onto a GPU workstation with 64GB of memory from the University of Amsterdam.

 # Examples